All Episodes

 We will also have black budget stuff going on behind the scenes that nobody knows anything about because we always do.

-and I strongly believe I'm I'm not a philosopher but I can give you some
+And I strongly believe, I'm not a philosopher, but I can give you some halfway convincing arguments why I believe that.

 Yes.

-So you believe then that consciousness is a end product of X amount of processing and storage?
+So you believe then that consciousness is an end product of X amount of processing and storage?

-Certain structures And certain information processing will lead to the emergent phenomenon of consciousness, like we have, you know, emergent phenomena of turbulences or fractals or all kinds of other things.
+Certain structures and certain information processing will lead to the emergent phenomenon of consciousness, like we have, you know, emergent form of turbulences or fractals or all kinds of other things.

 I cannot prove that.